JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 #### Callbacks

-You can’t know when a user is going to click a button, so what you do is **define an event handler for the click event**.
+You can't know when a user is going to click a button, so what you do is **define an event handler for the click event**.

 This event handler accepts a function, which will be called when the event is triggered: